MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/README.md

 ### 7. Use of GitHub 🔀

 All code is pushed to GitHub with meaningful commit messages.
 Pull requests are used for all major changes and must be reviewed by at least two team member.
+We also use GitHub Project Boards to organize tasks, track progress, and ensure transparency.
+Each task is represented as a card and moves through stages like _To Do, In Progress,_ and _Done_.
+Team members are responsible for updating the status of their tasks regularly.

 ### 8. Code Quality and Documentation 🧑‍💻